Hyedryn/dMRI_Gradient_Cycling_Optimizer/README.md

 *   `-m METHOD`, `--method METHOD`: Optimization algorithm (default: `iterated_local_search`).
 See available methods below.
 *   `-g GROUP_SIZE`, `--group_size GROUP_SIZE`: TR group size (2 or 3, default: 3).
+*   `--weight_total_power WEIGHT_TOTAL_POWER`: Weight for the total power term in cost function (default: 0.05).
+*   `--weight_adjacent_group WEIGHT_ADJACENT_GROUP`: Weight for the adjacent group term in cost function (default: 0.1).
+*   `--n_dirs N_DIR`: Specify the number of directions for the sequence to optimize within the tensor file.
+If not provided, the script will optimize the sequence with the largest number of directions found in the file.
+If a number is provided, the first sequence found with exactly this many directions will be targeted for optimization (default: None).
 *   `--n_iter N_ITER`: Number of iterations for the optimizer (default: 10000).
 *   `--n_permute N_PERMUTE`: Number of vectors to permute in each `smart_brute_force` step (default: 6).
 *   `--ils_depth ILS_DEPTH`: Local search depth (max swaps without improvement) for ILS (default: 50).